Brown ocean effect: Examples

 Tropical Storm Fay strengthened to near hurricane strength upon landfall over the Florida mainland and briefly forming an eye-like feature before weakening.
 The cause of this was the waterlogged terrain of South Florida, specifically Lake Okeechobee and the Everglades.

 Saturated soil conditions from the 2015 Texas–Oklahoma flood and tornado outbreak sustained Tropical Storm Bill for a longer period of time.

 In 2016, Tropical Depression Eleven made landfall in Eastern Florida.
 While over land, it became the first tropical cyclone to reach tropical storm strength while over Florida, where it was named Julia.

 Tropical Cyclone Kelvin in 2018 made landfall over Western Australia and developed a clear eye while continuing to strengthen, despite moving over the Great Sandy Desert, where most tropical cyclones rapidly weaken.
 The strengthening was assisted by the affected areas already experiencing record or near-record rainfall due to the preceding Cyclones Hilda, Joyce, and Low 11U passing over the same area in the months leading up to Kelvin.

-Tropical Storm Alberto in 2018 sustained its strength as a Tropical Depression after landfall, lasting for an additional three days after its landfall.
-Alberto became one of only eleven cyclones to reach Lake Huron as a tropical depression.
+Tropical Storm Alberto in 2018 maintained its status as a tropical depression for over two days after landfall, before becoming post-tropical over Michigan.

 Tropical Storm Claudette formed just prior to landfall on southern Louisiana on June 19, 2021, possibly from the moist soils from recent flooding.
 The system weakened to a tropical depression before it restrengthened back to a tropical storm inland over North Carolina on June 21, 2021.

 Hurricane Ida in 2021, which struck Louisiana, continued to maintain Category 4 winds some four hours after landfall.

 Cyclone Ellie of 2022–2023 maintained tropical depression status days after landfall and even restrengthened into a tropical storm for a short amount of time over Western Australia.

 Hurricane Helene in 2024 was able to move quickly through Florida, Georgia, and the Carolinas due to the brown ocean effect.

+Cyclone Luana in 2026 was able to maintain tropical cyclone status well inland over Western Australia due to the brown ocean effect.